JulietteMaes01/multimodal-video-recommendations/README.md

 ### 📄 Thesis

-The full Master Thesis PDF containing detailed background, methodology, and analysis can be found here: [LINK TO THESIS PDF WHEN SUBMITTED].
+The full Master Thesis PDF containing detailed background, methodology, and analysis can be found here: [[LINK TO THESIS PDF]](https://we.tl/t-GqS5GVLtMU).

 ---